No-Fry Baked Eggplant Parmesan with Fresh Tomato Salad

 - Choose small, firm eggplants.
 I love the striated purple and white Graffitti variety – they’re meaty and sweet with little to no seeds.

-- Put your fresh mozzarella in the freezer for about 30 minutes to ensure nice, even slices.
+- Put your fresh mozzarella in the freezer for about 30 minutes before prepping to ensure nice, even slices.

 - Egg whites help the seasoning and crumbs adhere, eliminating a heavier, flour-and-egg batter.